- Query rewriting strategies

 Suggests improved queries that could produce better conversion rates

-When underperforming query rewriting is enabled and an incoming query contains a matching underperforming query, the original query is replaced by an improved query.
+When an incoming query contains a matching underperforming query, the original query is replaced by an improved query.

 These improvements can be: